 I have a real problem with this term, because it’s misleading.
 It could perhaps more accurately be described as a scalpel grip or a stanley knife grip.
 Because these are the only sharp implements you should hold in this manner.

 Your thumb will need to be placed as previously, gripping against the flattened panel on the hooked side.
-Your first finger will run from there along the length of the hook, stretching towards the head.
+The first finger will run from there along the length of the hook, stretching towards the head.
 Your middle finger will be bent and sit at the far side of the hook from you.

 This grip works in essence like a pool cue.
 Your thumb provides the back and forth motion, your first finger the angulation and your middle finger the rest.

 Perhaps related to the unusual way in which I hold pens, my crochet hook grip differs a little from the two above.
 I thought I would share it with you here because it not only provides another option for you to try, but if you watch any of my youtube tutorials will be the way you see me holding the hook most of the time anyway!

 Most comparable to the pencil grip, I hold my hook with one addition finger.
 In much the same way I hold an actual pencil.

 Your thumb, first and middle finger will hold onto your hook.
 The thumb gripping on the flattened panel on the hooked side, your first and second fingers gripping on the other side of the same panel.
 Your ring finger should rest lightly just below the head of the hook.